Everest High Passes

 - Good quality 4 star accommodation in Kathmandu

-- Accommodation on trek in a combination of our comfortable eco lodges and private eco campsites with off the ground camp beds, mattresses and pillows and some wilderness camping
+- Accommodation on trek in a combination of comfortable eco lodges, and our private eco-comfort camps with off the ground camp beds, mattresses and pillows

 - 21 breakfasts, 19 lunches and 19 dinners including all meals on trek valued at US$950